‘Redacted Homestead’ installation scale model

 Sound and light levels are adjustable to suit institutional acoustic and technical standards

-All core sculptural materials (except paintings and pool) can be locally sourced to reduce shipping costs
+All core sculptural materials (except paintings) can be locally sourced to reduce shipping costs

 Accessibility: The installation is conceived with multisensory engagement in mind.
 Audio is transmitted not only through speakers but through a tactile bass shaker for those with hearing impairments.
 The water caustic room provides visual rhythm and calm, and the floor plan flexibility allows for wheelchair access throughout.
 Large-print guides and alt text for painted works can be provided upon request.